SougataMukherjee/DSA-and-Algo/recursion.md

 # Recursion

-`when a function calls itself until a specific condition meet is called recursion` application of recursion and backtracking is render tree solving puzzle game Recursive solutions work as a a basis for Dynamic Programming and Divide and Conquer algorithms
+`when a function calls itself until a specific condition meet is called recursion`<br>
+application of recursion and backtracking is render tree solving puzzle game Recursive solutions work as a a basis for Dynamic Programming and Divide and Conquer algorithms